gerlichlab/hicognition/documentation/hugo-site/content/widgets/1d_feature_embedding.md

 weight: 5
 ---

-The 1D-feature embedding widget can be used to display the distribution of genomic regions with regards to a collection (see [here](TODO) for more details on collections) of 1D-features.
+The 1D-feature embedding widget can be used to display the distribution of genomic regions with regards to a collection (see [here](TODO) for more details on collections) of 1D features.
 It represents a 2-dimensional embedding of the genomic regions as a heatmap of points.

 ![1d embedding](/docs/1d_embedding.png)

 ## Suitable data

-The 1D-feature embedding widget is suitable for a collection of 1D-features.
+The 1D-feature embedding widget is suitable for a collection of 1D features.
 1D-features are any genomic dataset that can be represented using a [bigwig file](https://genome.ucsc.edu/goldenpath/help/bigWig.html).
 This includes coverage tracks for Chip-seq experiments, Gro-seq experiments, but also features derived from Hi-C data such as insulation scores.

 ## Preprocessing algorithm